 Glasgow Saunders

 Glasgow Saunders was listed on the 1834 Report of the Commissioners appointed to superintend the re-building of the State Capitol.
 Glasgow was highly paid for this project; his labor was valued at $1.00 per day, double what the labor of most of the enslaved men generated.
 Listed below Glasgow are two other names: Peter Saunders and Washington Saunders.
 These two were compensated significantly less than Glasgow and the other enslaved men, only 15 and 20 cents respectively.
-As we have not yet located Peter and Washington elsewhere in the historic record, we are left to wonder who they were or if they were related to Glasgow.
+Washington Saunders listed here was most likely George Washington Hayes, the son of Glasgow Saunders and Charlotte Hayes.
+Washington was born around 1827, which means in the 1834 Report, he would have been around 7 years old.
+His young age explains his low compensation; he may have been assisting his father Glasgow in his work.
+As we have not yet located Peter elsewhere in the historic record, we are left to wonder who he was or if he was also related to Glasgow.

 Glasgow worked on the Capitol project until at least 1837.
 A receipt from “27 July 1837” allocates $34.50 compensation for Glasgow’s labor and is signed by David Paton, the chief architect of the Capitol project.